What Are Mesothelioma Settlements?

 Asbestos Trust Funds

-Asbestos trust funds were established by manufacturers of asbestos-containing products to avoid the large volume of lawsuits that amassed after the dangers of asbestos were uncovered.
-These manufacturers were ordered by the court to file for bankruptcy and set aside large sums of money into trust funds.
+Asbestos trust funds were established by manufacturers of asbestos-containing products to avoid the large volume of lawsuits that were amassed after the dangers of asbestos were uncovered.
+These manufacturers were ordered by the court to set aside large sums of money into trust funds after they had filed for bankruptcy.

 All asbestos trust funds have established rules that allow mesothelioma victims to access compensation.
 Victims that meet the criteria are eligible to receive a payout from the trust fund.